MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-plan-budget-assets-overview.md

 - [Fixed assets home page (Finance)](/dynamics365/finance/fixed-assets/fixed-assets)
 - [Asset leasing home page (Finance)](/dynamics365/finance/asset-leasing/asset-leasing-homepage)
 - [Configure and manage fixed assets and asset leasing in Dynamics 365 Finance (training)](/training/paths/configure-manage-fixed-assets-dyn365-finance/)
-- Find definitions of terminology that is used in content for *plan and budget assets* in the [Glossary of terms in Dynamics 365 business processes](glossary.md) article, including the following terms:
+- Find definitions of terminology that is used in content for *plan and budget assets* in the [Glossary of terms in Dynamics 365 business processes](glossary.md) article.
+Relevant terms include the following:

     - [Asset classification](glossary.md#asset-classification)
     - [Capital assets](glossary.md#capital-assets)